ilanazane/AI-Minesweeper/README.md

 # Minesweeper
-### Code by: Rakshaa Ravishankar, Ilana Zane, and William Bidle
+### Code by: Ilana Zane, Rakshaa Ravishankar and William Bidle

 -Each algorithm as well as the methods are located in the Minesweeper Folder